wilsonliaows/docs/workbot-for-teams/workbot.md

 Your team can configure Workbot to post messages to Teams users and channels when important events happen, such as when a key customer files a ticket, a lead from a Fortune 500 company fills in a form on your website, or when a DevOps alert is created.

-You can also retrieve information from your apps and post it to Teams, creating and updating business data from within it.
+You can also retrieve, create and update data from your apps from within Teams, by sending commands to Workbot.

 ## Learn more
 - [Using Workbot for teams](/using-workbot-for-teams/)